jonathanylin/16S_database_formatting_DADA2/README.md

 >UltBac55    Proteobacteria;Gammaproteobacteria_1;Enterobacteriales;Enterobacteriaceae;Escherichia-Shigella;
 ```

 With the ">" in front of both taxa id strings, this will allow us to to do string matching.
-It also preserves the fasta format later on.
+It also preserves the fasta format for later on.

 #### Load libraries in R, set directory, and read in fasta and taxonomy files as dataframes:
 ```{r}